Linear Receive Beamforming for CAPA Systems: Numerical Results

 \subsection{Uplink Performance Versus Transmit Power}

-In {\figurename} {\ref{Figure1}}, the sum-rates achieved by different linear receive beamforming methods are shown as a function of per-user transmit power.
+In {\figurename} {\ref{fig1a}}, the sum-rates achieved by different linear receive beamforming methods are shown as a function of per-user transmit power.
 For comparison, results are provided for both CAPAs and traditional SPDAs by assuming all users have the same transmit power $P_k=P$ for $k\in{\mathcal{K}}$.
-As illustrated in {\figurename} {\ref{Figure1}}, the sum-rates achieved by all linear beamformers increase with transmit power.
-To provide additional insights, sum-rates in the low-SNR and high-SNR regimes are presented in {\figurename} {\ref{fig1a}} and {\figurename} {\ref{fig1b}}, respectively.

-From {\figurename} {\ref{fig1a}}, it can be observed that in the low-SNR regime, the sum-rate achieved by MRC beamforming is nearly the same as that achieved by \emph{MMSE or optimal beamforming}, both of which outperform ZF beamforming.
+As illustrated, the sum-rates achieved by all linear beamformers increase with transmit power.
+In the low-SNR regime, the sum-rate achieved by MRC beamforming is nearly the same as that achieved by \emph{MMSE or optimal beamforming}, both of which outperform ZF beamforming.
 This is because Gaussian noise dominates IUI at low SNRs, making MRC beamforming---which amplifies each user's signal power---more effective for improving SINR than ZF beamforming, which focuses on nullifying IUI.
-In {\figurename} {\ref{fig1b}}, however, the sum-rate achieved by ZF beamforming closely approaches that of MMSE beamforming.
+However, the high-SNR sum-rate achieved by ZF beamforming closely approaches that of MMSE beamforming.
 This is explained by the fact that at high SNRs, IUI surpasses Gaussian noise as the dominant factor, making IUI cancellation crucial for improving sum-rate.
-This trend is also evident in the MRC beamforming sum-rate, which saturates to a finite constant as transmit power increases, whereas the sum-rates achieved by both ZF and MMSE beamforming increase indefinitely with transmit power.
 These observations are consistent with the discussions in Section \ref{Subsubsection: Asymptotic Discussion}.